ds300/patch-package/README.md

 ### Applying patches

-Patches are applied automatically by the `prepare` npm/yarn hook if you followed the set-up guide above.
-For manual use, run patch-package without arguments to apply all patches in your project. patch-package cannot apply individual packages just yet, but you can use `git`, of course
+Run `patch-package` without arguments to apply all patches in your project.

+#### Options

+ - `--reverse`

+   Un-applies all patches.

+   Note that this will fail if the patched files have changed since being patched.
+In that case, you'll probably need to re-install `node_modules`.

+   This option was added to help people using CircleCI avoid [an issue around caching and patch file updates](https://github.com/ds300/patch-package/issues/37) but might be useful in other contexts too.

+#### Notes

+To apply patches individually, you may use `git`:

     git apply --ignore-whitespace patches/package-name+0.44.2.patch

+or `patch` in unixy environments:

+    patch -p1 -i patches/package-name+0.44.2.patch

 ## Benefits of patching over forking